kisinga/R-Instat/electron-app/ARCHITECTURE_COMPARISON.md

 # R-Instat Architecture Comparison: VB.NET vs Electron

-A senior engineering assessment of where we are, what's better, what's worse, and the least-effort path to feature parity.
+An assessment of where we are, what's better, what's worse, and the least-effort path to feature parity.

 ---